 Gonorrhea treatment methods

 Gonorrhea may be treated and healed.
 The objective here is to cure the infected persons and their sexual mates.
-In older people gonorrhea is taken care of with an antibiotic that can be oral or by an injection.
+In older people, gonorrhea is taken care of with an antibiotic that can be oral or by an injection.
 It is recommended to take all your antibiotics even though you feel better.
 Do not treat your gonorrhea with another person’s medication.
 This only makes it difficult to treat yours.
-As a result of up-and-coming strains of drug-resistant Neisseria gonorrhoea, a collection of medications known as cephalosporin is advisable by the Centers for Disease Control and Prevention to address uncomplicated instances of gonorrhea.
+As a result of up-and-coming strains of drug-resistant Neisseria gonorrhoeae, a collection of medications known as cephalosporin is advisable by the Centers for Disease Control and Prevention to address uncomplicated instances of gonorrhea.

 You can be reinfected in case your partner is not treated.
 It is essential that your partner gets a gonorrhea test and treated.
 Your partner will receive the similar treatment as yours.
 This will help put a stop to further spread of the problem.

 Infants born to moms with gonorrhea get a medication in their eyes shortly after delivery to avoid infection.
-However, if infection does take place they are prescribed antibiotics to cure it.
+However, if the infection does take place they are prescribed antibiotics to cure it.